 It is important to remember that this is not merely an investment to the sellers.
 The apartment likely contains many memories, which makes it is a very personal and emotional matter.

 You do not have to praise the property effusively, but we advise acting, respectively.
 This means keeping any criticisms you may have, particularly regarding personal details such as the decorating, to yourself when you are touring the place.
-Once you leave the apartment, you can have private conversations with your exclusive buyer’s agent, other decision-makers (e.g., spouse, significant other), and family/friends.
+Then, once you leave the apartment, you can have private conversations with your exclusive buyer’s agent, other decision-makers (e.g., spouse, significant other), and family/friends.
 Now, you can divulge your honest feelings.

 What if you do not like the apartment?
 It would help if you still refrained from criticizing the unit.
 Remember, beauty is in the eye of the beholder.